-Our general surgery specialists treat a broad spectrum of gastrointestinal problems requiring surgical intervention for treating gastrointestinal disease.
+Our general surgeons treat a broad spectrum of gastrointestinal problems requiring surgical intervention for treating gastrointestinal disease.
 In addition to performing conventional operations, they have special expertise in minimally invasive laparoscopic surgery for the treatment of gastrointestinal disease.
 Laparoscopic surgery offers patients less pain and scarring, shorter hospital stays, and faster recovery so they are able to return to normal activities.

 Among the laparoscopic operations performed by our surgeons are anti-reflux surgery for chronic severe heartburn, myotomy for achalasia (treatment of severe swallowing difficulty), groin hernia repair, common bile duct exploration, colon surgery, appendectomy, gallbladder and spleen removal, and bariatric (weight loss) surgery.

-Our general surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease, or GERD (LINX video).
+Our general surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease, or GERD.
 They are the first on Long Island to use the NeuRx Diaphgram Pacing System, also implanted in a minimally invasive laparoscopic procedure, to aid breathing and extend life for ALS patients.
 They operate the exigent general surgery service that streamlines the care of patients presenting in the ER with acute abdominal conditions.
 Providing minimally invasive treatment in most cases, this service decreases both the time to surgery and the length of stay in the hospital.

 Our surgical specialists are leaders at the Stony Brook Bariatric and Metabolic Weight Loss Center that provides an array of treatment plans tailored to each patient’s needs, lifestyle, and goals, and also the Stony Brook Heartburn and Esophageal Center that offers multidisciplinary care and the latest surgical options, with emphasis on minimally invasive procedures.